Mediation is also known as Alternative Dispute Resolution (ADR) but may be otherwise described as a managed conversation.

-The role of the board of committee in dispute resolution
+The role of the board in dispute resolution

 It is certainly not the role of the board to play any role in seeking to resolve a dispute.
 Members of the board are inherently conflicted as they will each know one or both parties and cannot be impartial when the interests and reputation of the club or sport is on the line.